raexera/yoru/.github/README.md

 Ngl is started when I am felt bored lol and decided to start using Linux, more precisely in January 2022.
 When it's in [Linuxer Desktop Art](https://facebook.com/groups/linuxart) I saw a Linux setup that caught my eye, then I'm interested in and trying something similar, So yeaaaaaah this is my current setup, I made this with all Aesthetic I have.
 Yes!
 You are right!
 Everything you see here is all about beautiful and aesthetic, and ofc apart from targeting the beautiful UI I also pay attention to the functionality, because I'm targeting an OS that's comfortable to wear and look at.
 Have a Nice Day! <3

-I wanna say thank you to those of you who like and love my setup. <3
+I wanna say thank you to those of you who like and love yoru. <3

 <pre align="center">
 <a href="#japan--history">